Carl Craig

 Carl Craig Biography

 Carl epitomises the notion of selfishness as the key to success and personal fulfilment: make no mistake, he does this for no one but himself.
 This singular drive to satisfy a deeply entrenched hunger to please himself lies at the core of his relentless momentum.
-It’s been 30 years since he launched his seminal label Planet E, during which time the outlet has withstood the rigours of the electronic music industry – even staying afloat during 2020’s unprecedented pandemic.
-A testament to Carl’s tenacity, he has done everything he can to maintain this liberating space he has cultivated for himself, and others, to create without limits.
-Using a typically Detroit analogy, he says, “I’m driving this car until the wheels fall off… “, in other words, he won’t stop until he absolutely has to.
+It’s been 30 years since he launched his seminal label Planet E, during which time the outlet has withstood the rigours of the electronic music industry—even staying afloat during 2020’s unprecedented pandemic.
+A testament to Carl’s tenacity, he has done everything he can to maintain this liberating space he has cultivated for himself and others, to create without limits.
+Using a typical Detroit analogy, he says, “I’m driving this car until the wheels fall off… “, in other words, he won’t stop until he absolutely has to.

-Along the way, Planet E has supported lesser known acts, while also offering a home to more established artists, always with the vision that techno is a broad spectrum of sounds and influences.
-Carl is a conduit for the multitude of sounds he grew up on and was inspired by, from the legendary Electrifying Mojo, to icons such as Kraftwerk, Visage, Gary Numan, Sun Ra and Miles Davis.
-This open-minded approach has led to the release of releases that dip into hip hop, jazz, funk, and more esoteric electronic compositions, purposely avoiding commercial-sounding music.
-Being an extension of Carl himself, Planet E “keeps it real” with every release – an essential component of anything he does, such as his Ride Or Die “Uncle Carl” persona on Twitter.
+Along the way, Planet E has supported lesser-known acts while also offering a home to more established artists, always with the vision that techno is a broad spectrum of sounds and influences.
+Carl is a conduit for the multitude of sounds he grew up on and was inspired by, from the legendary Electrifying Mojo to icons such as Kraftwerk, Visage, Gary Numan, Sun Ra and Miles Davis.
+This open-minded approach has led to the release of records that traverse hip-hop, jazz, funk, and more esoteric electronic compositions, purposely avoiding commercial-sounding music.
+Being an extension of Carl himself, Planet E “keeps it real” with every release—an essential component of anything he does, such as his Ride Or Die “Uncle Carl” persona on social media.

-Carl has always sought to express his creativity beyond the confines of orthodoxy; resulting in innovative projects such as his ReComposed collaboration with longtime friend, and dub techno pioneer, Moritz Von Oswald.
-Similarly his Versus album, released in 2017, reimagined key tracks from Carl’s back catalogue as orchestral interpretations.
-Forever an ambassador for his hometown, Carl pays homage to Motor City with his Detroit Love compilations and events, while also spearheading the city’s electronic music festival way back at the turn of the Millennium, and also runs his own artist agency – Detroit Premiere Artists.
-Of course, also fully representing wherever he is in the world, simply by exuding his pride and presence as a black man from the D.
+Carl has always sought to express his creativity beyond the confines of orthodoxy, resulting in innovative projects such as his ReComposed collaboration with longtime friend and dub techno pioneer Moritz Von Oswald.
+Similarly, his Versus album, released in 2017, reimagined key tracks from Carl’s back catalogue as orchestral interpretations.
+Forever an ambassador for his hometown, Carl pays homage to Motor City with his Detroit Love compilations and events while also spearheading the city’s electronic music festival way back at the turn of the millennium, and also runs his own artist agency—Detroit Premiere Artists.
+Of course, he also fully representing wherever he is in the world simply by exuding his pride and presence as a black man from the D.

 Carl’s creative dedication to black excellence and the championing of its creative leaders has led to a series of educational projects in recent years.
-His ‘All Black Vinyl’ instagram series, in which he showcases a record from a black artist each day of February evolved into the 2022 ‘All Black Digital’ partnership with Beatport and Quincy Jones’ Qwest TV.
+His ‘All Black Vinyl’ Instagram series, in which he showcases a record from a black artist each day of February evolved into the 2022 ‘All Black Digital’ partnership with Beatport and Quincy Jones’ Qwest TV.
 The program saw Carl conversate with black visionaries King Britt, DJ Holographic, DJ Minx, and DeForrest Brown Jr., followed by a series of live streams with rising African talent from South Africa’s Constitution Hill, the former apartheid incarceration site of Nelson Mandela, Mahatma Gandhi, Joe Slovo and many others.
+The Beatport partnership continued in 2023 with a series of editorial content showcasing rising Black artists from Detroit and returned to Carl’s own IG in 2024.
+Also in 2024, Carl delivered a special Black History Month DJ Mix to Apple Music alongside a Selects playlist featuring all Black artists and spoke on the Black experience’s impact on his wide-reaching artistry at NYU and Michigan State University.
+In addition, he participated in multiple panels at ADE: Dilla 50, which celebrated the mega-influence the legendary Detroit hip-hop producer J Dilla had across all genres of music, as well as From Detroit to Durban: The Learnings of 30 Years of Dance Music, which brought together industry pioneers and rising stars to explore the legacy of two of the most influential genres in global dance music: Techno from Detroit and Amapiano from South Africa.

-More recently he has taken his outward explorations a step further by working with the prestigious art establishment DIA:Beacon.
-His immersive installation Party/After Party is the result of five years of development and occupied the huge, warehouse-esque 40,000 square foot basement at the gallery during its 15-month showing.
-The piece combines a soundscape and programmed lighting effects to engage participants in Carl’s interpretation of his experiences on the road while touring; from the club to the after party.
-After showing at the DIA:Beacon, and now acquired as part of the DIA’s permanent collection, Party/After Party looks set to tour the world with esteemed venues such as MOCA LA in 2023 and European Art Museums on the agenda.
+More recently, he has taken his outward explorations a step further by working with the prestigious art establishment DIA:Beacon.
+His immersive installation Party/After-Party is the result of five years of development and occupied the huge, warehouse-esque 40,000 square-foot basement at the gallery during its 15-month showing.
+The piece combines a soundscape and programmed lighting effects to engage participants in Carl’s interpretation of his experiences on the road while touring, from the club to the after-party.
+After showing at the DIA:Beacon, and now acquired as part of the DIA’s permanent collection, Party/After-Party was brought to Los Angeles’ esteemed home for contemporary art MOCA.
+The installation was experienced by thousands of patrons over four months at the iconic downtown Los Angeles repurposed warehouse location.
+Carl was also recognized as a guest of honor at the MOCA Gala and hosted a series of three Party/After-Party sessions in partnership with Insomniac and Secret Project featuring performances from Carl alongside Moodymann, DJ Minx, King Britt, DJ Holographic, Kyle Hall, Rimarkable, and Erno.
+Party/After-Party will next be brought overseas to multiple to-be-announced locations in the years to come.

-As a young man Carl was always falling in love with girls, showing off and trying to win their hearts.
-Those formative years fed into his output and he cites several key tracks from his discography as being ‘love songs’.
+As a young man, Carl was always falling in love with girls, showing off and trying to win their hearts.
+Those formative years fed into his output, and he cites several key tracks from his discography as being “love songs.”
 This open hearted approach has encouraged a level of fearlessness that ensured Carl has never got in the way of himself.
 He sets his mind on something and makes it happen, musically or otherwise.
-Always taking chances, never playing it safe – “Balls to the wall”, as he says.
+Always taking chances, never playing it safe—“Balls to the wall,” as he says.
 Here lies his true legacy: embodying a bold, boundary-defying outlook and never straying from his true calling.
-In doing so, Carl Craig sets a compelling example to younger generations.
-Put simply, you don’t need to compromise your integrity to achieve, and maintain, a high level of success.
+In doing so, Carl Craig sets a compelling example for younger generations.
+Put simply, you don’t need to compromise your integrity to achieve and maintain a high level of success.

 Through more than 30 years of embodying his truth, doggedly preserving his independence and innovating within his chosen craft, Carl Craig has demonstrated a staunch will.
 Refusing to be bound by external limitations, Carl operates in a world of his own, Planet E, where he has consistently channelled the spirit of Detroit and its diverse cultural influences into his work.
 His contribution to global electronic music culture has been vast.
 Despite widespread critical acclaim and success, he continues to inject his innovative energy into everything he does, establishing a legacy that will stand long after the wheels of his car finally fall off…